loomio/loomio_help/content/user_manual/polls/starting_proposals/index.md

 ![](reopen.png)

+### Close

+Similarly, if you no longer need to let the poll or proposal continue, you can choose **close** to end it before its closing date.
+Don't forget to [set an outcome](../outcomes) so everyone is clear on where you got to and/or what's next!

 ## Invite Members

 It's good to let people know when you're taking a poll or a vote.
 After you start your proposal you will see a box allowing you to **Invite to vote**, where you will have the opportunity to select **Members of group** or **Members of thread**, or input the names of some of your group.
 You can select all and then remove some people from the list.
 This will send a notification to all those listed.